bhumigodiwala/Improving-Deep-Neural-Networks/README.md

 # Improving-Deep-Neural-Networks

-These notebooks are all the assignments which I completed in the second course of the Deep Learning Specialization.
+Jupyter Notebook assignments completed in the second course of the Deep Learning Specialization.